 Before you start publishing, your website should be ready to capture and track website conversions.
 This means having a contact form and a thank you page.
 Not an email link.
 That thank you page will let you track goals in Analytics and measure success.

-This is called a conversion and a destination goal.
+This is called a conversion event goal.
 There will be very few at first, but you need to learn to track them accurately.